 Public liability, professional indemnity and similar insurance policies

-If you’re self-employed, or your job that requires you to have an insurance policy to practice, you may find you’re unable to safely or legally work if the insurance is cancelled.
+• If you are self-employed, or your job that requires you to have an insurance policy to practice, you may find you cannot safely or legally work

 Dealing with insurance arrears

-If your insurance is cancelled or you don’t catch up with payments the policy will be cancelled.
-This means that the creditor could take further action, such as passing the debt to a collection agency or taking court action.
+If you do not catch up with payments, the policy will be cancelled.
+This means that the insurer could take further action, such as:

 Paying your insurance costs annually

-If you pay an annual insurance cost in one go you don’t need to worry about it until the next time it comes up for payment.
-Once the annual payment is made, you’re covered for the whole year.
+If you pay an annual insurance cost in one go you do not need to worry about it until the next time it comes up for payment.
+Once the annual payment is made, you are covered for the whole year.

-This is usually cheaper overall as you won’t pay any interest on top of the annual cost, so if you can afford pay this way we recommend that you do.
+This can be cheaper as you will not pay any interest on top of the annual cost.
+If you can afford pay this way we recommend that you do.

 Help with insurance debt